janparttimaa/custom-administrative-templates/Adobe Acrobat DC (Continuous Release)/README.md

 - **Enabled Value:** 1
 - **Disabled Value:** 0

-#### cServices-bUpdater
+#### UpdaterCloud
 Enable or disable both updates to the product's web-plugin components as well as all services.

 DC Continuous track web and desktop updates are released in tandem to ensure cloud and desktop features and functionality remain synchronized and compatible.
 Failure to update desktop components while leaving services enabled may lead to an unsupported configuration.
-In other words, set both "Enable automatic updates" and "Enable the Updater and keep associated user interface items" to the same value.
+In other words, set both "Enable automatic updates" and "Online Service Updates" to the same value.

 Possible values:
 - Enabled: Enable services.
+To clarify, this setting keep updates also enabled.
-- Disabled: It disables both updates to the product's web-plugin components as well as all services without exception, including any sign-in screen.
+- Disabled: Disable services and service component updates.
+To clarify, this disables both updates to the product's web-plugin components as well as all services without exception, including any sign-in screen.

 More information:
 https://www.adobe.com/devnet-docs/acrobatetk/tools/PrefRef/Windows/FeatureLockDown.html#idkeyname_1_9154

 ##### Technical information
-- **Friendly name of the setting:** Enable automatic updates
+- **Friendly name of the setting:** Online Service Updates
 - **Registry Hive:** HKEY_LOCAL_MACHINE
 - **Registry Path:** SOFTWARE\Policies\Adobe\Adobe Acrobat\DC\FeatureLockdown\cServices
 - **Value Type:** REG_DWORD